 Essentially, the Internet is what allows many of these individuals to have independence.
 There are few privileges greater than having the ability to connect with the world and achieve tasks from the comfort of your own home.
-However, when disability barriers occur on the websites these individuals want or need to use, it creates both a problem and a civil rights issue.
+However, when digital barriers occur on the websites these individuals want or need to use, it creates a big problem – a civil rights issue.

-Currently, the disabled community is one of the largest within the world and makes up nearly a quarter of the population in the United States.
+Currently, the disabled community is one of the largest communities in the world.
+It makes up nearly a quarter of the population in the United States.
 In 2010, about 56.7 million people had a disability, according to the U.S. Census Bureau.

-Within those four groups are a variety of unique disabilities that can affect each person differently, which can make identifying the barriers they experience online difficult and hard to access.
+Within those four groups are a variety of unique disabilities that can affect each person differently, which can make identifying the barriers they experience online difficult.

 How Does This Relate to the Internet?

-When a website is accessible, not only does that mean that appropriate standards were followed to comply with Web Content Accessibility Standards (WCAG 2.1), but it also signifies that individuals with disabilities were given the ability to have equal rights.
+When a website is accessible, not only does that mean that appropriate standards were followed to comply with Web Content Accessibility Standards (WCAG 2.1), but it also legislates that individuals with disabilities were given the ability to have equal rights.